mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ## Principle 1: Use open-source software

 All of the tools in this book are available open-source and available free of charge.
 Just as a point of reference, the cost of a subscription to SPSS at the time of this writing is $99.00 per user per month.
 Stata is $595 per year or $1,595 for a perpetual license.
-There are educational discounts available, but this cost is not offset by much when you take into account the rising price of tuition.
+There are educational discounts available, but this cost is not offset by much when we take into account the rising price of tuition.

-A more important reason we recommend open source tools are the communities that you'll get access to when you start using them.
-By entering the universe of open source software, you get to take advantage of seeing problems solved in the open.
-You'll also find people like you, grappling with the same issues, and it's hard to overstate the benefit of this shared camaraderie.
+A more important reason we recommend open source tools are the communities that we got access to when we started using them.
+By entering the universe of open source software, we got to take advantage of seeing problems solved in the open.
+We also found people like us, grappling with the same issues, and it's hard to overstate the benefit of this shared camaraderie.

 The final reason is philosophical: we all benefit from using open source tools and sharing improvements on them together.
 The ['four freedoms' of open source software](https://www.gnu.org/philosophy/free-sw.html) captures this sentiment below.